Category Archives: Saxony Royals

 Queen Carola was the wife of King Albert of Saxony, and the last Queen of Saxony.
 She was born Princess Karolina Fredrika Franciska Stefania Amalia Cecilia of Vasa on August 5, 1833, at Schönbrunn Palace in Vienna.
 Austria.
 Her parents were Gustav, Prince of Vasa (formerly Crown Prince of Sweden) and Princess Luise Amelie of Baden, and she had one older sibling – Prince Louis – who was born and died in March 1832.

 Despite her title, Carola was not actually a member of the Vasa dynasty.
-Her grandfather, King Gustaf IV Adolf of Sweden, had been forced to abdicate the throne in 1809 and was eventually replaced by his uncle, King Karl XIII.
-Karl had no children, and this led to the choosing of Jean Baptiste Bernadotte to succeed him, thus establishing the Bernadotte dynasty which remains on the Swedish throne today.
-The family was forced to leave Sweden, settling elsewhere in Europe.
+Her grandfather King Gustaf IV Adolf of Sweden had been forced to abdicate the throne in 1809 and was eventually replaced by his uncle King Karl XIII.
+Karl had no children and this led to the choosing of Jean Baptiste Bernadotte to succeed him, thus establishing the Bernadotte dynasty which remains on the Swedish throne today.
+The family was forced to leave Sweden.
 Carola’s father and his siblings settled in Austria, where he went on to serve in the Austrian forces.
-No longer permitted to be styled a Prince of Sweden, he took on the title Prince of Vasa, a nod to the dynasty which had previously ruled Sweden in the 16th and 17th centuries.
+No longer permitted to be styled a Prince of Sweden, he took on the title Prince of Vasa, a nod to the dynasty that had previously ruled Sweden in the 16th and 17th centuries.

 Carola was christened two days after her birth.
 Her godparents included Franz I, Emperor of Austria, Caroline Augusta of Bavaria, Empress of Austria, Stephanie de Beauharnais, Grand Duchess of Baden, and Cecilia of Sweden, Grand Duchess of Oldenburg.
 Her early years were spent primarily at Eichhorn Castle in what is now Brno, Czech Republic.
 After her parents divorced in 1844, Carola and her mother moved to the Morawetz Castle in Morawetz (link in Czech), also now in the Czech Republic.
-Given a strict education, Carola developed a love of drawing and painting, as well as a deep sense of compassion for those less fortunate.
+Given a strict education, Carola developed a love of drawing and painting and a deep compassion for those less fortunate.
 This strong desire to help others continued for her entire life.

 Carola was known as one of the most beautiful of the European princesses and had numerous suitors.
 Plans for a marriage to the French Emperor Napoléon III were refused by her father, who was strongly opposed to the Napoleonic monarchy and concerned by the unstable political situation in France.